Master of Science in Physician Assistant

 To apply for the Master of Science in Physician Assistant degree program at South University, Richmond, individuals must:

 - Complete CASPA online Applications including submission of all transcripts and GRE scores.

-If you have questions in regard to the Application Process, please see the FAQs or contact the Richmond Physician Assistant program office by calling 804.727.6894 or by email at RichmondPAProgram@southuniversity.edu.
+If you have questions in regard to the Application Process, please contact the Richmond Physician Assistant program office by calling 804.727.6894 or by email at RichmondPAProgram@southuniversity.edu.

 Please do not send transcripts directly to South University.
 Transcripts should be sent to CASPA.

 *This is the date your application became complete and was placed in the verification queue.
 Your complete date is the day your final required item - a transcript, reference letter, payment, or e-submitted application - posted to your CASPA account.

 Accepted applicants will be required to complete the following items in order to obtain approval for matriculation in January:

 Health /Immunization Requirements

 American Heart Association (AHA) Approved Basic Life Support (BLS) Certification

 FAFSA application (Free Application for Federal Student Aid) submission for those applying for financial aid